DendrouLab/panpipes/docs/workflows/clustering.md

 ## A note on neighbors graph:
-In order to take advantage of batch corrected data, we recommend using the `integration` workflow which generates nearest neighbor graphs based on batch corrected/integrated data, before running `clustering`.
+In order to take advantage of batch corrected data, we recommend using the `integration` workflow which generates K nearest neighbor graphs (KNN) based on batch corrected/integrated data, before running `clustering`.
 If you wish to create a new nearest neighbor graph (perhaps to test a different parameter set), then make sure to set the `use_existing: False` in the clustering `yml` configuration file and fill in the yml with your custom params, and repeat for each modality for which you want to recompute the neighbors :

 ```yaml
 neighbors: